-Since April'21 CCL has contributed in enhancing 522 beds throughout various hospitals in the state and has installed 5 nos. of Oxygen PSA plants in hospitals/make shift Covid care Centres of Command area Districts i.e. 1 at Chatra District of capacity 200 LPM catering 20-30 beds each), 2 in Ranchi district of capacity 200 LPM catering 20-30 beds each, 1 in Lohardaga District of capacity 250 LPM and 1 in Bokaro District of capacity 500 LPM.
+Since April'21 CCL has contributed in enhancing 522 beds throughout various hospitals in the state and has installed 5 nos. of Oxygen PSA plants in hospitals/make shift Covid care Centres of g.
+Distribution of Food grains and other necessary items during COVID-19 pandemic

+Command area Districts i.e. 1 at Chatra District of capacity 200 LPM catering 20-30 beds each), 2 in Ranchi district of capacity 200 LPM catering 20-30 beds each, 1 in Lohardaga District of capacity 250 LPM and 1 in Bokaro District of capacity 500 LPM.